Why Multicultural Books are Essential for All Young Children

 Picture a young child curled up on her parent’s lap with a storybook — a familiar and beloved ritual in American culture.
 Yet, when only a fraction of children’s books published in the U.S. are created by or about people of color, families find it difficult to experience culturally authentic stories.

 One might assume that only children of color would stand to benefit from diverse books.
-In reality, multicultural storytelling promotes positive racial identity development and reduces racial bias among all children of all races.
+In reality, multicultural storytelling promotes positive racial identity development and reduces racial bias among children of all races.
 What’s more, within an increasingly diverse society, it is critical that parents actively seek out cross-cultural children’s books and engage in healthy conversations with their children about race and identity.

 The Movement for Diverse Children’s Literature